josephluck/site/src/recommendations.md

 ##### josephreubenluck@gmail.com

-Below you'll find some kind words former colleagues have been kind enough to share.
+Below you'll find some words former colleagues have been kind enough to share.

 ---